shorthills-ai/llama_index/CONTRIBUTING.md

 ### 1. 🆕 Extend Core Modules

-The most impactful way to contribute to LlamaIndex is extending our core modules:
+The most impactful way to contribute to LlamaIndex is by extending our core modules:
 ![LlamaIndex modules](https://github.com/jerryjliu/llama_index/raw/main/docs/_static/contribution/contrib.png)

 We welcome contributions in _all_ modules shown above.